Mammoth Energy Services (TUSK) Receives Buy Rating from Barclays

-Mammoth Energy Services (NASDAQ:TUSK)‘s stock had its “buy” rating restated by research analysts at Barclays in a research note issued on Wednesday.
-They currently have a $22.00 price objective on the energy company’s stock.
-Barclays‘s price objective points to a potential upside of 23.80% from the stock’s current price.
+Barclays restated their buy rating on shares of Mammoth Energy Services (NASDAQ:TUSK) in a report published on Wednesday morning.
+Barclays currently has a $22.00 target price on the energy company’s stock.

-A number of other research analysts have also recently issued reports on the stock.
-Capital One Financial reiterated an “overweight” rating on shares of Mammoth Energy Services in a report on Friday, March 15th.
-Credit Suisse Group cut shares of Mammoth Energy Services from an “outperform” rating to a “neutral” rating and reduced their price objective for the company from $33.00 to $17.00 in a report on Tuesday.
-Tudor Pickering cut shares of Mammoth Energy Services from a “buy” rating to a “hold” rating in a report on Monday.
-Imperial Capital reduced their price objective on shares of Mammoth Energy Services from $30.00 to $24.00 and set an “outperform” rating for the company in a report on Monday.
-Finally, BidaskClub cut shares of Mammoth Energy Services from a “hold” rating to a “sell” rating in a report on Tuesday, March 12th.
-Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have assigned a buy rating to the company.
-The company has an average rating of “Hold” and a consensus target price of $29.78.
+Several other equities research analysts also recently weighed in on the company.
+Capital One Financial reaffirmed an overweight rating on shares of Mammoth Energy Services in a report on Friday, March 15th.
+Credit Suisse Group downgraded Mammoth Energy Services from an outperform rating to a neutral rating and decreased their price target for the stock from $33.00 to $17.00 in a report on Tuesday.
+Tudor Pickering downgraded Mammoth Energy Services from a buy rating to a hold rating in a report on Monday.
+Imperial Capital decreased their price target on Mammoth Energy Services from $30.00 to $24.00 and set an outperform rating for the company in a report on Monday.
+Finally, BidaskClub downgraded Mammoth Energy Services from a hold rating to a sell rating in a report on Tuesday, March 12th.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and six have issued a buy rating to the company.
+Mammoth Energy Services currently has a consensus rating of Hold and an average price target of $29.78.

-Mammoth Energy Services (NASDAQ:TUSK) last issued its quarterly earnings data on Thursday, March 14th.
-The energy company reported $1.51 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.73 by $0.78.
-The firm had revenue of $278.20 million during the quarter, compared to analysts’ expectations of $350.11 million.
-Mammoth Energy Services had a net margin of 13.96% and a return on equity of 40.42%.
-The business’s revenue was down 24.6% on a year-over-year basis.
+Mammoth Energy Services (NASDAQ:TUSK) last issued its quarterly earnings results on Thursday, March 14th.
+The energy company reported $1.51 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.73 by $0.78.
+Mammoth Energy Services had a return on equity of 38.47% and a net margin of 13.96%.
+The firm had revenue of $278.20 million during the quarter, compared to the consensus estimate of $350.11 million.
 During the same period last year, the company earned $1.48 earnings per share.
-Sell-side analysts anticipate that Mammoth Energy Services will post 2.96 EPS for the current fiscal year.
+The company’s revenue for the quarter was down 24.6% on a year-over-year basis.
+Analysts anticipate that Mammoth Energy Services will post 2.08 EPS for the current year.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Boston Partners lifted its position in shares of Mammoth Energy Services by 259.1% during the fourth quarter.
-Boston Partners now owns 900,820 shares of the energy company’s stock valued at $16,197,000 after purchasing an additional 649,972 shares in the last quarter.
-Vanguard Group Inc. lifted its position in shares of Mammoth Energy Services by 38.6% during the third quarter.
-Vanguard Group Inc. now owns 834,739 shares of the energy company’s stock valued at $24,292,000 after purchasing an additional 232,542 shares in the last quarter.
-Vanguard Group Inc lifted its position in shares of Mammoth Energy Services by 38.6% during the third quarter.
-Vanguard Group Inc now owns 834,739 shares of the energy company’s stock valued at $24,292,000 after purchasing an additional 232,542 shares in the last quarter.
-BlackRock Inc. lifted its position in shares of Mammoth Energy Services by 2.1% during the fourth quarter.
-BlackRock Inc. now owns 794,379 shares of the energy company’s stock valued at $14,284,000 after purchasing an additional 16,266 shares in the last quarter.
-Finally, Prudential Financial Inc. lifted its position in shares of Mammoth Energy Services by 110.1% during the third quarter.
-Prudential Financial Inc. now owns 488,025 shares of the energy company’s stock valued at $14,201,000 after purchasing an additional 255,771 shares in the last quarter.
-81.26% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Boston Partners lifted its holdings in Mammoth Energy Services by 259.1% in the fourth quarter.
+Boston Partners now owns 900,820 shares of the energy company’s stock valued at $16,197,000 after acquiring an additional 649,972 shares during the period.
+Vanguard Group Inc. lifted its holdings in Mammoth Energy Services by 38.6% in the third quarter.
+Vanguard Group Inc. now owns 834,739 shares of the energy company’s stock valued at $24,292,000 after acquiring an additional 232,542 shares during the period.
+Vanguard Group Inc lifted its holdings in Mammoth Energy Services by 38.6% in the third quarter.
+Vanguard Group Inc now owns 834,739 shares of the energy company’s stock valued at $24,292,000 after acquiring an additional 232,542 shares during the period.
+BlackRock Inc. lifted its holdings in Mammoth Energy Services by 2.1% in the fourth quarter.
+BlackRock Inc. now owns 794,379 shares of the energy company’s stock valued at $14,284,000 after acquiring an additional 16,266 shares during the period.
+Finally, Prudential Financial Inc. lifted its holdings in Mammoth Energy Services by 110.1% in the third quarter.
+Prudential Financial Inc. now owns 488,025 shares of the energy company’s stock valued at $14,201,000 after acquiring an additional 255,771 shares during the period.
+81.26% of the stock is owned by institutional investors.

 About Mammoth Energy Services